CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Netfilter-ACLs/_index.md

 <!-- vale off -->
 ### iptables Interactions with cl-acltool
 <!-- vale on -->
 Because Cumulus Linux is a Linux operating system, you can use the `iptables` commands.
-However, consider using `cl-acltool` instead because:
+However, consider using `cl-acltool` instead for the following reasons:
 - Without using `cl-acltool`, rules do not install into hardware.
-- Running `cl-acltool -i` (the installation command) resets all rules and deletes anything that is not stored in `/etc/cumulus/acl/policy.conf`.
+- Running `cl-acltool -i` (the installation command) resets all rules and deletes anything that is not in the `/etc/cumulus/acl/policy.conf` file.

 For example, running the following command works: